The Murders in the Rue Morgue: Adaptations

 "The Murders in the Rue Morgue" has been adapted into several films.
 At least four films of the early silent era borrowed from "The Murders in the Rue Morgue".
 One was Sherlock Holmes in the Great Murder Mystery (1908) in which an escaped gorilla attacks and kills a young woman in her home.
 In 1914 a film promoted as a three-reel "comedy-drama" titled The Phantom Thief involves a monkey stealing a pearl necklace.
-Other films from the era where an ape-like creature murders or is convicted of murder from the era include Who Killed Olga Carew?
+Other films from the era where an ape-like creature murders or is convicted of murder include Who Killed Olga Carew?
 (1913) and The Orang-Outang (1915).
-An official adaptation of the film came out in 1914 starring Paul Clemons.
+A film adaptation of the story came out in 1914 starring Paul Clemons.
 The film was later released as The Mystery of the Rue Morgue.

 Director Robert Florey first mentioned the story "Murders in the Rue Morgue" to Universal Studios in March 1930, at which time Dracula was on release and Frankenstein (1931) was in pre-production, so planning an adaptation of Poe's story did not begin until 1931.
 The film starred Bela Lugosi leading much of Poe's story changed to accommodate for him; Florey said he "had to strengthen and lengthen the Poe short story" and that he "added numerous characters".
 According to the book Universal Horrors, Murders in the Rue Morgue's critical reception on its release was "harsh".
 Later adaptations of "The Murders in the Rue Morgue" include Phantom of the Rue Morgue (1954), a color 3D film that was produced by Warner Bros.
 Gordon Hessler directed a 1971 adaptation of Murders in the Rue Morgue, which is closer to being an adaptation of Phantom of the Opera than of Poe's tale.
 According to Hessler, "the problem with the original story, which is a mystery where the 'monkey' did it, was not the kind of story you could do anymore".
 A 1986 television adaptation of the story was directed by Jeannot Szwarc and stars George C. Scott as Auguste Dupin.
+In the 2023 Netflix miniseries The Fall of the House of Usher, Auguste Dupin is reimagined as an Assistant United States Attorney.
+The third episode of the series is titled "Murder in the Rue Morgue" and features a character, Camille L'Espanaye, being killed by a chimpanzee in a medical testing facility nicknamed the "Rue Morgue".

+In 1975, the story was adapted as a radio play on the CBS Radio Mystery Theater hosted by E. G. Marshall.

-The story has also been adapted as a video game by Big Fish Games for their "Dark Tales" franchise under the title "Dark Tales: Edgar Allan Poe's Murders in the Rue Morgue".
+The story has also been adapted as a video game by Big Fish Games for their "Dark Tales" franchise, under the title "Dark Tales: Edgar Allan Poe's Murders in the Rue Morgue".